Stand Up Pouches

 Pet food texture can be very sensitive to humidity and requires high moisture protection.
 Flavor and quality also need to be protected through an oxygen barrier.
 Many pet foods are particularly high in fat and need protection from all elements.

-For liquids, the specific barrier properties are driven by the packaged liquid itself.
-For liquids in particular, it is important to consider the product's weight (and potential for puncture and breakage) and whether or not acid levels or grease can stain or leach through the plastic.
-When packaging liquids, brands need to consider the film's thickness, tensile strength, and staining properties.
-Nylon is often introduced as one of the layers to meet these needs.
+The specific barrier properties for liquids are driven by the packaged liquid itself.
+For liquids in particular, it is important to consider the product's weight, potential for puncture and breakage, and whether or not acid levels or grease can stain or leach through the plastic.

 Print and Finishing Methodologies